A Lesson to Learn: NextEra Energy Inc. (NEE)

-NextEra Energy Inc. (NYSE:NEE) went up by 1.01% from its latest closing price compared to the recent 1-year high of $93.73.
-The company’s stock price has collected 6.70% of gains in the last five trading sessions.
+NextEra Energy Inc. (NYSE:NEE) went down by -1.42% from its latest closing price compared to the recent 1-year high of $93.73.
+The company’s stock price has collected -5.68% of loss in the last five trading sessions.
 Barron’s reported on 09/06/22 that NextEra Stock Is a Play on Hydrogen With a Morgan Stanley Upgrade

 Is It Worth Investing in NextEra Energy Inc. (NYSE :NEE) Right Now?